Skip to main content

 How stress shifts decision-making from your rational system to your reactive system

+A losing trade triggers the same circuitry that fires during physical danger.
+Your brain can't distinguish between losing $500 on an ES trade and a survival threat.
 That's why you move your stop.
-That's why you average down.
 That's why you size up after a loss.
-In the moment, it doesn't feel like you're breaking a rule.
-It feels like you're protecting yourself.
+It doesn't feel like breaking a rule.
+It feels like protecting yourself.

 The Simulation Gap